garth74/pythonR/README.md

 ## Dependencies

-Most of the packages are wrappers for more matured R packages.
+Most of the packages are wrappers for more mature R packages.
 That said, I have tried to keep the dependencies to a minimum.

 ## Contributing